-Over the last 10 years, ChangeLab has created original curricula and tools, working closely with a range of organizations.
-We specialize in topics including white nationalism and other authoritarian and ethnic nationalist movements, racial capitalism, and political strategy including how to build multiracial alliances to compete with the political right.
-We have done internal political education for organizations as well as more public trainings and workshops at conferences, universities, and community spaces.
-Our approach is to listen deeply to those seeking our services in order to understand their goals, to tailor our materials and teaching style to meet their needs, to create well-researched content, and to bring grounded politics, humor, dynamism, and a spirit of inquiry to all of our work.
+Over the last 12 years, ChangeLab has created various curricula and tools, working closely with a range of organizations.
+We specialize in topics including Asian American and multiracial movement building, white nationalism and other authoritarian movements, racial capitalism, and political strategy.
+We provide organizational support and internal political education as well as larger-scale public trainings and workshops at conferences, universities, and community spaces.
+Our approach is to listen deeply to those seeking our services to understand their goals, and to tailor our materials and teaching style to meet their needs.
+We create well-researched content and bring grounded politics, humor, dynamism, and a spirit of inquiry to all of our work.
 Check out what people are saying about our training and capacity-building skills below!

 For information on how to access our services, please contact email@example.com.